 Conclusion

 To close the article, I’d like to say that with a beacon interval, a thorough understanding is a must.
 Otherwise, there is no way you’ll be able to set it to just the right amount.
-So, take your time, weigh the pros and cons of both variants.
-Give what you want a through and then start experimenting with the time interval.
+So, take your time and weigh the pros and cons of both variants.
+Give what you want a thought, and then start experimenting with the time interval.

 Read More: How to Setup Port Forwarding | Complete Guide